How to Prepare for CLAT After 12th?

 e) Quantitative Techniques:

-The Quantitative Techniques section tests your mathematical and numerical ability.
+The CLAT Quantitative Techniques section tests your mathematical and numerical ability.
 To excel in Quantitative Techniques, focus and brush up on your fundamentals from the class 10 mathematics syllabus, including topics like Percentage, Areas, Algebra, Number systems, Speed, Distance and Time, Profit and Loss, Probability, Statistical Estimation, Ratios, and Proportion.
 The second part of this section includes Data Interpretation questions to analyze and interpret data presented in various formats, such as tables, graphs, and charts.

 Quick Tip: Work on your calculation speed and accuracy to solve problems quickly, and practice from a varied range of problems having different difficulty levels.